OPT Asset Manager Jobs

 Apply at least 90 days before your OPT EAD expires

 Asset manager hiring processes often include multiple interview rounds and committee approval.
-Starting your search early gives employers enough runway to hire you and, if needed, file an H-1B petition before your authorization lapses.
+Starting your search early gives employers enough runway to hire you and, if needed, file an H-1B visa petition before your authorization lapses.

 Clarify your STEM OPT eligibility before interviewing